MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-customize-submission-validation.md

     }
     ```

-1. Add the following code to define the classes needed to Serialize/Deserialize JSON strings objects.
+1. Add the following code to define the classes needed to serialize and deserialize JSON strings objects.

     ```cs
     public class FormSubmissionRequest